 Are you planning to buy a car?
 Then it is good to know how the costs of owning the car will affect your monthly budget because these costs are not low in Austria.
 In this article, you will learn how much owning a car in Austria costs per month, including depreciation, expenses for repairs and maintenance, insurance, taxes, and fuel.

 The total average monthly costs of owning a small or medium-sized car in Austria in 2020 are:

 - Electric car: 718 EUR

 The above total costs are including fuel, depreciation, taxes, insurance, and maintenance.
 These are the total monthly costs under the assumption of an annual mileage of 30.000 km.

-Although public transportation is perfect in Vienna, owning a car is more important than ever for Austrians.
-The increasing number of registrations leaves no doubt about that.
+Although public transportation in Austria is very good and Vienna is the city with one of the best public transportation systems in the world, the number of cars in Austria is increasing.
 There are around 5 million registered cars in Austria.
 If you still don’t have a valid driving license in Austria learn how to get it.

 Around 680 EUR euros per month for a small or medium-sized car

 Austrians spend 680 EUR on average on a small or medium-sized car for a petrol or diesel car.
 This is the result of the recently published Car Cost Index by the fleet manager LeasePlan.
 The cost calculation includes acquisition costs, depreciation, expenses for repairs and maintenance, insurance, taxes, and fuel.
 The costs were collected for 18 European countries.
 In a European comparison, Austria is in the middle when it comes to monthly expenses for a car.

 How much does it cost to own an electric car in Austria?